Adding certificates to HTTPS (Documentation)

 - HTTP(S) can be used to send check results to the GroundWork server, as an alternative to the NSCA protocol (GroundWork issue GDMA-425).
-This requires new server-side support; see below.
+This requires new server-side support, which is included with GroundWork 8; see below.

 - Local logging is now enabled by default as GDMA clients are installed.
 This is possible because automatic logfile rotation was implemented as of GDMA 2.6.1 (GroundWork issue GDMA-256).
 Having it enabled by default should help with quickly diagnosing problems that might appear on some random client.

 - GDMA client logging output has been improved in a number of small ways in both presentation and content, to make the logfiles a bit easier to decipher.
 Among those changes, the poller and spooler now print the GDMA version number into their respective logfiles when the daemons are started up and when the logfiles are automatically rotated, so that information is visibly exposed.
 Also, the program that directly runs checks now logs not just the results of failed checks, but also a notice of checks skipped in a given cycle and the results of successful checks.
 All of this should help with forensic investigations.

 - Server liveness checking has been radically reduced (GroundWork issue GDMA-407).
 This suppresses a lot of network noise traffic that might have interfered somewhat with acceptance of check results when the server was generally under heavy load.